redhat-cop/vault-config-operator/docs/secret-engines.md

 The `sSHKeyReference` field specifies how to retrieve the ssh key to the GitHub application.

 The `applicationID` field specifies application id of the GitHub application.

-The `organizationName` field specifies organization in which the application is installed.

 More parameters exists for their explanation and for how to install the vault-plugin-secret-github engine see [here](https://github.com/martinbaillie/vault-plugin-secrets-github#config)